 - Auto Loan: If public transportation isn’t readily available to you, a car is a daily necessity for work commutes and day-to-day tasks.
 In that case, a car loan may be what you need in order to secure your transportation.
 Make sure you price out if a used model or a new model is right for you.
 However, be aware that auto loans can also find their way into becoming bad debt.

-Another way to look at this is deferred gratification vs. instant.
-Is this debt getting you something long term or just a quick fix?
-If it’s a quick fix, it’s likely a bad debt.
+Another way to look at the difference between good debt and bad debt is as deferred v. instant gratification.
+Is this debt benefitting you in the long-term or is it just a quick fix?
+If it’s the latter of two, it’s likely bad debt.